IMA-WorldHealth/bhima/docs/en/stock-management/stock.settings.md

   - **Algorithm 4 (MSH)** (default): The average consumption is obtained by dividing the quantity consumed during the period defined by the number of months minus the number of months divided by the total number of days of stock out.
-The MSH algorithm is recommended by the _M_anagement Sciences for Health organization (https://www.msh.org).
+The MSH algorithm is recommended by the <u>M</u>anagement Sciences for Health organization (https://www.msh.org).